sofiajenn1fer/personal_todolist/README.md

 - **Delete tasks**.
 - **Sort tasks** by priority and due date.
 - **Highlight overdue tasks** in red with an overdue message.
-- **Responsive design** using Bootstrap, with a clean, modern interface.

 ## Technologies Used